 Having a wobble on your vegan journey?
 Here’s how to get back on the vegan wagon

 It’s near impossible to be a perfect vegan.
 In fact, we’re not even sure if the ‘perfect vegan’ exists.
 Veganism is about doing the best we can to minimise harm, but it’s difficult to avoid all animal products because they’re everywhere.

-But choosing a vegan diet is a fantastic step that anyone can make for their health, the animals and the planet.
+But choosing a plant-based diet is a fantastic step that anyone can make for their health, the animals and the planet.
 It’s the easiest way we can reduce animal suffering, but we know it’s a huge commitment to make.

-Don’t Be So Hard On Yourself
+1. Don’t Be So Hard On Yourself

 First of all, don’t stress.
 As a new vegan, you’re on a steep learning curve to discovering new recipes and foods.
 Sometimes it can be really easy to slip up, whether you accidentally ate some crisps containing milk, or you gave in to your cheese craving.

 Accept that you’ve fallen off the wagon and move on.
 You’re doing a great job, and with a support network in place you can receive the encouragement to keep going on your journey.

-Remember Why You Signed Up
+2. Remember Why You Signed Up

 Likewise, if you signed up for health reasons, What the Health and The Game Changers have some great insights into the benefits of a plant-based diet.
 Or, if reducing your carbon footprint is your main driver, check out Cowspiracy.

-Try Some New Recipes
+3. Try Some New Recipes

 It’s possible to veganise almost any dish, and luckily most supermarkets now stock a range of vegan convenience foods if cooking isn’t for you.
 Check out our best vegan cookbook recommendations or visit the Veganuary recipe section for inspiration.

 Quitting a habit of a lifetime cold turkey (or should that be… cold tofu?) can be tough, and for some people it can take time and several attempts.
 A bit like giving up smoking.

-Make Sure You Eat Enough
+5. Make Sure You Eat Enough

 Meat, dairy and eggs are calorie-dense foods, so when switching to a plant-based diet, you need to make sure you’re eating enough.
-For example, if you’ve switched to a whole food, plant-based diet you may find that you need to eat more to obtain the same amount of calories that you were eating previously.
+For example, if you’ve switched to a whole-food, plant-based diet you may find that you need to eat more to obtain the same amount of calories that you were eating previously.

-Find Vegan Friends
+6. Find Vegan Friends

 Most towns and cities in the UK and Ireland have local vegan support groups to help you find like-minded people who will keep you on track, share tips and show you the best places to eat.

 Fancy trying vegan with us this month?
 Sign up to our free 31-day email series, and we’ll help you every step of the way with recipes, tips and useful info.

 PAGE UPDATED FEBRUARY 2022